DevAwizard/Exams_42/.github/Exam_Guide/README.md

 > [!IMPORTANT]
 > Log in within the first 10 minutes or you will be asked to leave. 🔟⌛️
 >
+> If you don't know how to log in to the exam, check the [Exam Login Guide](https://github.com/DevAwizard/Exams_42/blob/main/.github/Resources/Exam_Login_Guide.md) 🤨
+>
 > No internet available or phones allowed. 📵
 >
 > Only white paper, pen, or pencil permitted. 📝